mascarenhas/alien/doc/alien.md

     4
     >

-Use these functions with extra care, they don't make any safety checks.
+Use these functions with extra care, as they don't make any safety checks.
 For more advanced unmarshaling use the `alien.struct.unpack` function.